 You Can Do This

 Whether you're attempting to detox with or without help, engage in as much self-care as possible: stock up on your favorite movies, cuddle up in blankets if you feel a chill, and slap on a cool, damp cloth if you feel too warm.
 Try to avoid taking medications as much as possible so you don't overtax your detox organs (the liver and kidneys), and if you're at all worried that withdrawal symptoms are getting too severe, seek help from a trusted medical professional.
+You can also support liver and kidney health with essential amino acids.
 As bad as it feels, people have detoxed before and you can do it too, just do it safely, and be well.